NickZehnle/Programming-Experience/stockscraper.md

 <img src="terminal.png" width="50%">

 #### Data Examples
 Note the path label in the code of the program above.
-I have it so the Excel file is marked by the date followed by the name of the stock for orginizational purposes.
+I have it so the Excel file is marked by the date followed by the name of the stock for organizational purposes.
 I provide data from two stocks on different days with different runtime intervals.

 <img src="AMZN-01-09.png" width="50%">